edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-03-04-social-media-training-for-employees.md

 permalink: /blog/social-media-training-for-employees/
 author: { name: Corey Bleich }
 image: blog/2020-03-04-social-media-training-for-employees.jpg
-excerpt: This is how to get started with social media training for employees in 2020, from topics to cover to training frequency.
+meta: This is how to get started with social media training for employees in 2020, from topics to cover to training frequency.
 ---

 Even the most successful companies and employees have their share of social media gaffes.